DigitalPhonetics/adviser/README.rst

 Cloning the repository (recommended)
 ------------------------------------

-If `Git` is installed on your machine, you may instead clone the repository by enterind in a terminal window:
+If `Git` is installed on your machine, you may instead clone the repository by entering in a terminal window:

 .. code-block:: bash